 It's easy to forget you're in historic Seville once you're speeding through a roller coaster or soaked from a water cannon.
 This theme park splits its time between pirates, jungles, and slides, offering more action than your average walking tour.
 It's fun, loud, and has churros nearby.
 That matters.

-No matter how many tapas you try, understanding southern Spain's food takes more than a fork.
-It needs a pan, a market, and maybe a teacher who's just a little too passionate about paprika.
-You'll chop, stir, and snack your way through dishes locals eat, not just the tourist menu.
+No matter how many tapas you try, understanding southern Spain’s food takes more than a fork.
+It takes a pan, a market, and maybe a teacher who's a little too passionate about paprika.
+Through hands-on cooking classes in Seville, you’ll chop, stir, and snack your way through dishes locals actually eat—not just the tourist-friendly versions.

 Shoes don't usually tell stories, but these do.
 Espadrilles come stitched with Mediterranean history, first made for peasants, then worn by poets, and now paraded down fashion runways.
 The jute soles and cotton uppers come from the land and once defined Sevillian summer wear.